IN-DEPTH ANALYSIS

 The Motley Fool Stock Advisor, which made its debut in 2002, is the company’s flagship investment service.
 This subscription-based online service offers stock recommendations and other investing guidance, and it is one of the best stock picking services we found.

 Customers who subscribe to the service receive two stock recommendations each month and a host of other investing resources.
-In addition to the stock picks, subscribers get access to analysis and commentary from The Motley Fool analysts, educational articles and videos, and a forum where they can interact with other subscribers.
+In addition to the stock picks, subscribers get access to analysis and commentary from the company's analysts, educational articles and videos, and a forum where they can interact with other subscribers.

 • Two new stock recommendations each month: Receive the most recent stock picks from The Motley Fool every month.